endlos99/xdt99/ide/EDITORS.md

  * [GNU Emacs][3]
  * [IntelliJ IDEA][6] (including related IDEs such as PyCharm)

-Both IDEs are available for free and run on Linux, Mac OS X, and Windows.
+Both IDEs are available for free and run on Linux, OS X, and Windows.
 Please refer to the projects' home pages for general information about installation and usage.
 For running Emacs on the Windows platform, we recommend downloading the precompiled binary `emacs-<version>-bin-i686-pc-mingw.zip` from the [GNU server][4].

 Picking an editor is very much a matter of personal taste.
 For new users with no prior experience with either project we recommend IntelliJ IDEA.